 - Blood in the stool

-- Burns and possible holes in the throat (esophagus)
+- Burns and possible holes in the throat and esophagus (swallowing tube)

 - Severe abdominal pain